 Caffeine and melatonin

 Caffeine can decrease the levels of melatonin in the body.
-In addition, the use of caffeine along with melatonin can result in
+In addition, the use of caffeine along with melatonin can result in the decrease in the effectiveness of melatonin supplements.

 Nifedipine GITS (Procardia XL) and melatonin